 Studies have shown that Zaleplon is most effective in helping to initially fall asleep.
 But the medication does not increase how long you sleep or decrease how many times you awake during the night.
 This means, it may not be the right choice for those who wake up and have difficulty resuming sleep.

-There have been reports that people taking zolpidem and similar medicines have engaged in strange behavior.
+There have been reports that people taking zolpidem and similar medications have engaged in strange behavior.
 For example, there have been cases of people walking, eating, even driving while not fully awake, and then not being able to recall these activities in the morning.

 Compared to the older generation of sleep aids, non-benzodiazepines do offer advantages.
 You have less of a chance of feeling drowsy in the morning, having rebound insomnia (where you have a hard time falling asleep after stopping the medication), and becoming dependent.
-However, these are still possibilities with these medicines, and there are other risks as well.
+However, these are still possibilities with these medications, and there are other risks as well.

 The United States Food and Drug Administration (FDA) ordered that manufacturers of sleep aids include warnings about potential risks, like sleep-driving, anaphylactic shock (a severe allergic reaction), and angioedema (severe facial swelling) on their medication labels.
 In general, you should use caution when taking sleep aids and carefully follow the directions.

 Maybe you feel that options at your local drugstore would be a better alternative.
 Many popular over-the-counter (OTC) sleep medications, like Tylenol PM and Nytol, contain antihistamines.
 Labeled as diphenhydramine or doxylamine, antihistamines are used to treat allergies, but they can also induce sleep in some people.
-The American Academy of Sleep Medicine, though, reports that there is not enough evidence to support that these medications are effective for treating insomnia.

 OTCs may even have more potential side effects than some prescription sleep aids.
 Some of these side effects include drowsiness, forgetfulness, weakness, dry nose and eyes, and urinary retention.
 Avoid taking these if you have certain conditions, like glaucoma, enlarged prostate gland, or breathing difficulties.
-Be sure to talk to your doctor before you take any OTC sleep aid (including herbs and supplements) because there could be interactions with other medications that you are taking.
+Be sure to talk to your doctor before you take any OTC sleep aid (including herbs and supplements ) because there could be interactions with other medications that you are taking.